 Schools & Education

-We are very pleased to announce that we have now achieved the Learning Outside the Classroom Award, which denotes that we have reached the Quality Badge status in delivering our educational programme.
+We are very pleased to announce that our Learning Outside the Classroom Award has been renewed.
+This denotes that we have maintained the Quality Badge status in delivering our educational programmes.

 During the last few months we have devised new theme/interactive based days for our education programme provided at the museum, which we deliver to local schools and these are proving very popular.

 The programmes cover various topics from Buildings through to A Victorian Christmas and can be delivered as a full day programme to include lunch or on a pick and mix basis of two-hour sessions.

 The museum has the necessary policies and procedures in place including health & safety, equality, safeguarding etc. and all policies are reviewed on a regular basis.
 Copies available if required.